Northern Roots – Frequently Asked Questions

 - Protect and enhance the habitat, biodiversity and environmental value of the 160-acre Northern Roots site.

-Read more about the vision for Northern Roots at https://northern-roots.uk/the-northern-roots-story/growing-northern-roots/
+Read more about the vision for Northern Roots at Growing Northern Roots

 How long has the Northern Roots project been in development?

 Northern Roots was initiated by Oldham Council, which owns most of the site.
 Feasibility work started on the project in 2017.
-Over the last three years the Northern Roots project team has been working with experts in business modelling, ecology, urban farming and green technologies, and consulting with local communities, to explore what could and should be done on the 160-acre Northern Roots site.
-The project is now working towards submitting a planning application later in 2021.
+Over the last five years the Northern Roots project team has been working with experts in business modelling, ecology, urban farming and green technologies, and consulting with local communities, to explore what could and should be done on the 160-acre Northern Roots site.

 Northern Roots will need to secure both planning permission and external capital funding before the vision for the project can be delivered.